Which Of The Following Is A Biased Estimator

 1. Sample Mean (x̄) as an Estimator of Population Mean (μ):

 The sample mean (x̄), calculated by summing all values in a sample and dividing by the sample size (n), is an unbiased estimator of the population mean (μ).
-This means that E(x̄) = μ.
+So in practice, E(x̄) = μ.
 Over many repeated samples, the average of the sample means will converge to the true population mean.

 2. Sample Variance (s²) as an Estimator of Population Variance (σ²):